Air Fryer Italian Sausage

 For the complete recipe and measurements, scroll to the recipe card at the bottom of this post.

-Step 1: Add the onions, peppers, and broccolini (if using) to a large bowl.
-Drizzle with the olive oil, sprinkle with the salt, and toss together until combined.
+Prepare: Add the sliced onions, peppers, and broccolini to a large bowl.
+Drizzle with olive oil, sprinkle with salt, and toss until coated.

 Seasoning the peppers, broccolini, and onions with olive oil and salt.